xor-bits/hiillos/README.md

   - [x] PMM
   - [x] VMM
     - [ ] PCID for better context switch performance
-    - [x] VMM arch implementation back in the kernel, user-space vmm manages mapping of capabilities to the (single per thread) vmem capability.
-          Frame should be the only mappable capability and it is dynamically sized: `0x1000 * 2^size`.
     - [x] Mapping cache modes with PAT, uncacheable, write-combining, write-through, write-protect, write-back and uncached
   - [x] GDT, TSS, IDT